OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 The process for delivering software was heavyweight and slow, with little indication that the overheads reduced the risks they were intended to mitigate.

 A collection of lightweight methods emerged, all designed to generate fast feedback and iteratively adapt the plan based on new information.
-Small batches, rather than controls and approvals, were used to control the risk and provide frequent opportunities to change direction.
+Small batches, rather than controls and approvals, were used to manage the risk and provide frequent opportunities to change direction.

 The Agile Manifesto emerged From this adaptive and lightweight methods community in 2001, with Lean Software Development arriving a couple of years later.